zuhairabs/portfolio/content/case-studies/005-neural-networks-from-scratch.md

 ---
 title: Neural Networks from Scratch
 excerpt: Learn how to build and train a neural network from scratch.
 In pure Python only with no frameworks involved.
+This script helps you start this project.

 iframe: //www.youtube.com/embed/lsiAMB2DWP0/?modestbranding=1&showinfo=0&autohide=1&rel=0
 demo: //www.youtube.com/watch?v=lsiAMB2DWP0